DuPage County Maintenance Modification Lawyers

 If you are not receiving court-ordered spousal support payments, we can assist you in petitioning the court for an order of enforcement and asking the Court to hold your former spouse in contempt for his or her failure to comply with the court orders.
 We also represent individuals who have had unjust enforcement actions taken against them and need to defend against such proceedings.

 Please call our office at 630-871-1002 to schedule an appointment with our experienced attorneys in modification of such orders.
 You may also contact us online.
-We have offices conveniently located in DuPage County, Cook County, and Kendall County.
+We have offices conveniently located in DuPage County and Kendall County.